icambron/isaaccambron.com/source/blog/2011-10-14-programming-languages-matter.markdown

 [Ben Bitdiddle and Alyssa P. Hacker](http://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs#Characters) are at a bar, at least three martinis deep.
 You're at nearby table and overhear their loud conversation:

-> **BB**: I don't want that job, because I'm a Java programmer and they're a Python shop, and--
+> **BB**: I don't want that job, because I'm a Java programmer and they're a Python shop, and---

 > **APH**: What do you mean, you're a "Java programmer"?

-> **BB**: Well, you know, some people are Perl programmers, and other people are Java programmers, and other--
+> **BB**: Well, you know, some people are Perl programmers, and other people are Java programmers, and other---

-> **APH**: No. Of all the stupid ways you can sort programmers into buckets--back-end vs front-end, application vs operating system, enterprise vs consumer--why would you choose to define yourself by the programming language you typically use?
+> **APH**: No. Of all the stupid ways you can sort programmers into buckets---back-end vs front-end, application vs operating system, enterprise vs consumer---why would you choose to define yourself by the programming language you typically use?

 > **BB**: Well, I know Java.
 I don't know Python.
 It says "Java programmer" next to my name on my resume.